 District Health Boards

-DHB Maaori health plans and health needs assessments.
-Ministry of Health
+DHB Maaori health profiles and health summaries

 Counties Manukau District Health Board